BesLogic/shared-configs/README.md

 ## dprint

-Add the following into your `dprint.json`:
+Add the following into your `.dprint.jsonc`:

 ```jsonc
 {